 - Use a combination of 60% water and 40% rubbing alcohol ( rubbing alcohol spray )to clean your hands when you can’t use soap and water.

-- Keep your distance from sick people to avoid getting sick.
+- Keep your distance from sick people.

 - When you travel, sanitize phones, remotes, and door handles in your hotel room before touching them.